Kale-23/Qiime2_Microbiome_Analysis/README.md

    - diversity core-metrics-phylogenetic
       - produces alpha and beta diversity metrics and visualizations
       - sampling depth determined from data2 table output
+   - diversity alpha-rarefaction
+      - plots diversity against sequence depth
+      - can be used to determine if selected sequence depth in previous command was enough to keep most species diversity within the samples
+   - diversity alpha-group-significance
+      - plots the diversity metric against variables in the metadata
+   - longitudinal linear-mixed-effects
+      - linear model mixed effect of two selected variables
+      - used here to compare treatment + week vs alpha diveristy
+   - diversity umap
+      - reduces dimensions in the provided beta diversity method input
+      - used here with unweighted/weighted unifrac
+   - emperor plot
+      - scatterplot with metadata
+      - used to plot umap results of unifrac beta method
+   - R
+      - used to remove metadata columns with missing data
+         - dplyr to filter using select(-c())
+      - probably could use feature-table filter-samples but I don't know SQL
+   - taxa collapse
+      - adds taxonomic data to feature table
+   - feature-table relative-frequency
+      - converts values in feature table to relative frequencies
+   - longitudinal volatility
+      - creates longitudinal plot with provided diversity metrics, metadata, relative frequencies, and taxonomic information

 <details> <summary><i> code </i></summary>